• Skip to primary navigation

 Crumbles are baked fruit desserts; the fruit can be one type or a blend of fruits like this one.
 The fruit may be tossed with sugar and spices, then topped with a flour and sugar streusel topping.
 Once baked, the fruit is stewed and softened, with a deep flavor.
 The cobbler topping is browned and toasty.

-What's the difference between a crumble, cobbler, and crisp?
+What's the difference between a crumble, cobbler, crisp, and other fruit desserts?

 Why you'll love this recipe